Phuc-Dao/algo/z_Backlog.md

 * Use that fact that it is a full binary tree.
 Index of left child is 2*(parent) and right child is 2*(parent) + 1
 * So now we just have to store the offset of the parent somewhere (hashmap)

+5. Queue reconstruction by height
+- Did not realize it was greey.
+The trick is to guess greedy.
+When you do greedy there is some kind of an invariant of using the tallest or shortest that holds that helps you solve the problem